muhammadajlal/made-template-23456620/project/project-plan.md

 1. Home Prices: Zillow Home Value Index (ZHVI): A measure of the typical home value and market changes across a given region and housing type.
 It reflects the typical value for homes in the 35th to 65th percentile range.
 2. Home Rental Prices: Zillow Observed Rent Index (ZORI): A smoothed measure of the typical observed market rate rent across a given region.
 ZORI is a repeat-rent index that is weighted to the rental housing stock to ensure representativeness across the entire market, not just those homes currently listed for-rent.
 The index is dollar-denominated by computing the mean of listed rents that fall into the 35th to 65th percentile range for all homes and apartments in a given region, which is weighted to reflect the rental housing stock.
 3. Rental Home Demand: Zillow Observed Renter Demand Index (ZORDI): A measure of the typical observed rental market engagement across a region.
 ZORDI tracks engagement on Zillow’s rental listings to proxy changes in rental demand.
 The metric is smoothed to remove volatility.
+4. Housing Markey heat Index: A measure that aims to capture the balance of for-sale supply and demand in a given market for all types of homes e.g., a higher number means the market is more tilted in favor of sellers.

 ## Work Packages